Precision BioSciences Inc. (DTIL) Stock: What the Analysts are Saying

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at DTIL starting from List Alan, who sale 7,771 shares at the price of $0.79 back on Apr 27.
-After this action, List Alan now owns 56,496 shares of Precision BioSciences Inc., valued at $6,139 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at DTIL starting from Scimeca Dario, who sale 13,361 shares at the price of $0.75 back on Jun 08.
+After this action, Scimeca Dario now owns 68,473 shares of Precision BioSciences Inc., valued at $10,021 using the latest closing price.

-Amoroso Michael, the President and CEO of Precision BioSciences Inc., sale 46,999 shares at $0.82 during a trade that took place back on Mar 22, which means that Amoroso Michael is holding 68,738 shares at $38,539 based on the most recent closing price.
+List Alan, the Chief Medical Officer of Precision BioSciences Inc., sale 7,771 shares at $0.79 during a trade that took place back on Apr 27, which means that List Alan is holding 56,496 shares at $6,139 based on the most recent closing price.

 Stock Fundamentals for DTIL